What is the Curly Girl Method?

 How Long Does the Curly Girl Method Take?
-The time required to use the Curly Girl Method on your hair should be about the same as with your regular washing routine.
+The time required to use the CG Method on your hair should be about the same as with your regular washing routine.
 However, if you usually blow dry your hair, you may not be used to the time needed to dry your hair naturally.

 If this is the case, using a blow dryer with a diffuser on a low and cool setting is acceptable although not preferred.
 If you have short hair, even more time will be saved.

 It’s important to leave the hair partially damp, so the hair doesn’t become damaged or overly dry.
 Because this method is aimed for wash and go styles, the time saved can be liberating.